Monash-FIT3170/2025W2-Skilltree/README.md

 <h2 align="center">⬦ CI/CD (Pipeline) ⬦</h2>

 > [!NOTE]
-> SkillTree employs a Continuous Integration / Continuous Deployment (CI/CD) pipeline to streamline testing, validation, and
-> deployment through github workflows.
-> The pipeline ensures that every code change is automatically tested and validated before being merged or deployed
-> maintaining high code quality and reliability throughout the development process.
+> SkillTree employs a Continuous Integration / Continuous Deployment (CI/CD) pipeline to streamline testing, validation, and deployment through github workflows.
+The pipeline ensures that every code change is automatically tested and validated before being merged or deployed maintaining high code quality and reliability throughout the development process.

 ### Continuous Integration (CI)
 > [!NOTE]
+>
 > Every pull request triggers automated workflows that validate the integrity of new code before integration.
 > The CI process includes:
+>
+> <details>
+> <summary>⋯</summary>
+>
 > - Running unit tests via Mocha:
 > - Performing lint checks to enforce code style and consistency
 > - Building the project to confirm that all dependencies and configurations are functional
-> This process guarantees that no faulty or untested code is merged into the main branch.
+> > *This process helps guarantees that no faulty or untested code is merged into the main branch.*
+> </details>

 #### GitHub Workflows
 > [!TIP]
-> SkillTree leverages GitHub Actions to automate build and test pipelines.
+> SkillTree leverages GitHub Actions to automate build and test pipelines:
 >
+> <details>
+> <summary>⋯</summary>
+>
 > **Automated Mocha tests**
 >
-> All Mocha test suites are executed automatically as part of the CI pipeline.
-> If any test fails, the workflow halts immediately, preventing merges until all issues are resolved.
-> This guarantees that every commit in the main branch passes all test cases and maintains functional stability.
+> > All Mocha test suites are executed automatically as part of the CI pipeline.
+If any test fails, the workflow halts immediately, preventing merges until all issues are resolved.
+This guarantees that every commit in the main branch passes all test cases and maintains functional stability.
 >
 > **Automated Lint Check**
 >
-> The CI pipeline includes an ESLint step to enforce consistent code style and catch potential errors early.
-> Linting runs on each commit, verifying that the code adheres to SkillTree’s style guide and best practices.
+> > The CI pipeline includes an ESLint step to enforce consistent code style and catch potential errors early.
+Linting runs on each commit, verifying that the code adheres to SkillTree’s style guide and best practices.
+Developers can also run lint checks locally using:
+> > ```
-> Developers can also run lint checks locally using:
+> > npm run lint
->
+> > ```
-> `npm run lint`
+> </details>

 #### Merging Review & Checks on Protected Branches
 > [!IMPORTANT]
-> The main branch is protected, enforcing strict merging policies.
-> All milestone PRs are to be merged to the current mX-sprintX branch which is merged to main branch by an SA end of milestone.
+> > The main branch is protected, enforcing strict merging policies.
+All milestone PRs are to be merged to the current `mX-sprintX` branch which is merged to `main` branch by an SA at the end of the milestone.
+>
+> New PRs are to be merged to the `dev` branch (or directly to `main` branch for immediate patches) under the same merging policies where the `dev` branch will be merged to `main` upon active maintainers' discretion when considered stable.
+>
+> **Ruleset**:
+>
+> <details>
+> <summary>⋯</summary>
-> Key rules:
+>
 > - All merges must go through a Pull Request (PR).
 > - At least one reviewer approval is required before merging.
 > - All CI checks (tests, linting, build) must pass successfully.
-> - Direct commits to protected branches are blocked.
+> - Direct commits to protected branches (main, sprint branches) are blocked.
-> This review process ensures code integrity, collaboration, and accountability before integration into production-level branches.
+> > *This review process ensures code integrity, collaboration, and accountability before integration into production-level branches.*
+> </details>

 ### Continuous Deployment (CD)
 > [!NOTE]
-> SkillTree’s Continuous Deployment process automates updates to the production server after successful integration.
-> A cron job on the production server:
+> SkillTree’s Continuous Deployment pipeline process automates updates to the production server after successful integration by a cron job on the production server:
+>
+> <details>
+> <summary>⋯</summary>
+>
-> - Periodically pulls the latest changes from the main branch
+> - Periodically pulls the latest changes from the main branch.
-> - Rebuilds the project bundle
+> - Rebuilds the project bundle.
-> - Restarts the web server to apply the latest updates seamlessly
+> - Restarts the web server to apply the latest updates seamlessly.
-> This approach ensures that new features and fixes are automatically deployed with minimal manual intervention while
-> maintaining uptime and reliability.
+> > *This approach ensures that new features and fixes are automatically deployed with minimal manual intervention while maintaining uptime and reliability.*
+> </details>

 <h1 align="center">⬥ Contributor Guidelines ⬥</h1>